 In your iPhone Settings, tap iCloud, then Storage & Backup.
 Make sure iCloud Backup is turned ON, then tap the button to Back Up Now.
 If it seems to hang up on estimating time remaining, then finally leaves the message “The last backup could not be completed,” try one or all of the suggestions below to get things moving again.

-1. Do a soft reset on your phone and try again.
-Hold down the Home button (round button below screen) and your Power button at the same time.
-Slide button to power off, then after you turn it back on, go to Settings and re-try backup.
+- Do a soft reset on your phone and try again.
+Hold down the Home button (round button below screen) and your Power button at the same time until your phone shuts off.
+If the red slide button comes on the screen, slide it to power off instead.
+Turn the phone back on, then go to Settings and re-try backup.

-2. Delete iCloud account, then sign back in.
+- Delete iCloud account, then sign back in.
 In iCloud Settings on your iPhone, scroll down and tap Delete Account on the lower portion of the screen.
-You will receive a couple warnings letting you know it will remove your documents stored in iCloud, then it will ask if you want to keep them on the phone or not.
-Tap Delete and select to keep the files.
+You will receive a couple of warnings letting you know it will remove your documents stored in iCloud, then it will ask if you want to keep them on the phone or not.
+Tap Delete, but select to keep the files.
 Sign back in with your Apple ID and password, then try backup again.
 (Some have also suggested to sign in with another Apple ID or create a new one, then if that works, try your old one again.)

 Hopefully, one of these three tips will help your iCloud Backups to start working again.
 If not, you still have the option of backing it up to your computer or you can contact Apple for more instructions.